soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-USB-APP/README.md

     node index.js
     ```
 #### Configure the zigbee2mqtt app
-1. In web browser open http://<access-point-IP>:8080
+1. In a web browser, open `http://<access-point-IP>:8080`.
-2. Validate path for USB dongle, set valid driver and define mqtt broker connect
+2. Validate the path for the USB dongle, set the correct driver, and define the MQTT broker connection:
-    * USB path: /dev/ttyUSB
+    * USB path: `/dev/ttyUSB0`
-    * Driver: zstack (for Sonoff), ember (for SkyConnect)
+    * Driver: `zstack` (for Sonoff), `ember` (for SkyConnect)
     * Select frontend access (for easier control of the Zigbee network)
 3. The rest of the parameters can be left as default.
 They can be changed later.
-4. Save the initial configuration and validate the zigbee2mqtt live logs in the console
+4. Save the initial configuration and validate the zigbee2mqtt live logs in the console.

-> *Note*: If you select wrong USB driver or the connection towards mqtt broker does not work, the app will not shut down
+> *Note*: If you select the wrong USB driver or the connection to the MQTT broker does not work, the app will not start correctly.

 ---